9 Garden Styles From Around the World To Inspire You

 Dutch Garden Style

-The Netherlands is flat, and therefore so are Dutch gardens.
-On top of that, space is at a premium in the center of canal-cut cities like Amsterdam, Leiden and Utrecht.
+The Netherlands is flat, and so are Dutch gardens.
+Space is also at a premium in the centers of canal-cut cities like Amsterdam, Leiden and Utrecht.

 “Old techniques, such as pruning and guiding trees, whether or not in a more modern form [is the way of the Dutch gardening style].
 In addition much attention is paid to wildflowers and the existing biodiversity.”